MircoT/flask-soap-server/README.md

 flask-soap-server
 =================

-A simple soap server with flask
+A simple example of how to use SOAP with Flask